-Elgin Community College is committed to diversity and welcomes applications from students outside the United States who are interested in furthering their education.
+ECC is committed to diversity and welcomes applications from students outside the United States who are interested in furthering their education.
 Please allow ample time for application processing.
 Once all documents are received and verified, the turnaround time for an acceptance decision is seven (7) business days.
 Please apply to the college in a timely fashion to allow for visa processing.

 If you are applying from outside the U.S. as an initial (new) international student or as a transfer student, please submit the following:

-- International Student Application: English
+- International student application: English

 - Complete all required fields and sign the last page.

 - Include the address, if known, where you will reside while attending ECC.
-If you are participating in the International Student Homestay Program, leave the address blank.
+If you are participating in the International student homestay program, leave the address blank.

 - Submit cash or a check/money order payable to Elgin Community College.

-Affidavit of Sponsorship: International Student Affidavit of Sponsorship
+Affidavit of sponsorship: International Student Affidavit of Sponsorship

 - All prospective F-1 students must submit financial documentation certifying access to funding for the duration of their studies pursuant to 8 CFR § 214.2.